Home

 So, er, Mellotron on a Ramones-related album?
 Yup, played by über-session dude Chris Spedding, with a weirdly out-of-place but quite upfront strings part on Mental Patient and what sounds like a high cello line on the oddly-titled I Wanna You and repeating flute melodies on Hurtin' Kind and closer I'm Horrible, with the former sounding like Manfred Mann's Pretty Flamingo, of all things.

-For a band who formed 'only' 30-odd years ago, The Ramones must be almost unique in having three of their original four members playing in that great CBGBs in the sky.
+For a band who formed 'only' thirty-odd years ago, The Ramones must be almost unique in having three of their original four members playing in that great CBGBs in the sky [note: now all four].
 Dee Dee was the second of the trio to go, as his drug abuse finally caught up with him in 2002, preceded by Joey (2001, lymphoma) and followed by Johnny (2004, cancer), just in case you were hoping for a great reconciliation at some point.
 Hop Around is an album for old punks who have everything the band ever recorded and want more.
-It's certainly no worse than several later Ramones albums (after his departure, Dee Dee carried on contributing songs up until the end of their career), and probably better than some, which isn't any great recommendation, to be honest.
-One passable 'Tron track, which really isn't quite enough to make it worth bothering, I suspect.
+It's certainly no worse than several later Ramones albums (after his departure, Dee Dee carried on contributing songs up until the end of their career) and probably better than some, which isn't any great recommendation, to be honest.
+One passable Mellotron track, which really isn't quite enough to make it worth bothering, I suspect.

 Ramses (Germany)